Honda K24 Turbo Upgrade Guide

 A good rule of thumb is to find the smallest turbo possible for your power goals with a bit of breathing room for future plans.
 T3 and T3/T4 turbo hybrids are thoroughly capable of close to 400 horsepower.

-Turbo K24 Engine Management System and Tuning
+Engine Management System and Tuning

 One of the most crucial aspects of any turbo setup is the accompanying tune.
 Not only will a proper tune squeeze the most performance out of your K24 turbo setup, but it is also the first and last line of defense from potential damage.
-Working with a qualified Honda tuner to develop a safe and conservative tune is the best way to ensure that your turbo K24 stays in one piece.
+Working with a qualified Honda tuner to develop a safe and conservative tune is the best way to ensure that your turbo build stays in one piece.

 While there are flash/piggyback tuning options available for the K24 engine, modified ECUs -like the Hondata KPro- are far more common.
 Almost every turbo K-series owner vouches for the Hondata KPro as their ECU of choice for their turbo build.
-Not only is the KPro one of the most customizable options out there for the K-series platform, it is also one of the easiest to install and use.
+Not only is the KPro one of the most customizable options out there for the K-series platform, but it is also one of the easiest to install and use.
 The KPro allows you – or a qualified tuner – to make adjustments to engine characteristics, adjust fuel and ignition tables, and essentially anything else you could possibly want to alter.
-It is a one-stop shop for K24 tuning and is the go-to for almost every turbo K24 owner.
+It is a one-stop shop for K24 tuning and is the go-to for almost every turbo build.

 As we briefly hinted at earlier, if you’ve never tuned a car before, this isn’t the time to experiment.
 For the safety and reliability of your K24 engine, adjustments to engine management characteristics should be left to the professionals.
 They’ll likely be able to guide you to your target goal while making sure that the chances of anything critical going wrong are minimal.

-Honda 2.4L K-Series Fueling Modifications
+Fueling Modifications

 Walbro fuel pumps are typically the go-to for an ungraded option.
 While there are a number of fuel pumps that will be able to supply enough fuel flow, a 450LPH pump is a good bet for K24 turbo applications pushing up to 600 horsepower.
 Walbro pumps work with both pump gas and E85, so if you are planning on upgrading to race gas in the future, Walbro has you covered.

 Beyond a fuel pump upgrade, you’ll also need upgraded injectors with a higher flow rate than stock.
 Of course, the flow rate that you go with entirely depends on how much power you intend on making.
 In the 300-450 horsepower range, 550cc injectors should be sufficient.
-For boosted K24 power figures approaching the 600+ mark, 1,000cc injectors might be best.
+For boosted power figures approaching the 600+ mark, 1,000cc injectors might be best.
 In addition to upgrading the injectors, some K24 owners also opt to upgrade their fuel rail at the same time.
 While a stock rail will work just fine for most mild turbo K-series applications, it might be a necessary upgrade for those aiming for high triple-digit power figures.

 Acura RSX Type-S Oil Pump Swap

-Honda 2.4L Custom Turbo Setup vs Turbo Kit
+Custom Turbo Setup vs Turbo Kit

 Generally speaking, there are two routes that you can take when turbocharging your Honda K24 engine.
 You can either choose to piece together all of the individual components needed for a full K24 turbo setup, or you can purchase a preassembled kit.
 There are pros and cons for each of these routes and no definitive answer as to which is the best.